Kabaddi in India: History and development

 In the 1998 Asian games held at Bangkok (Thailand), the Indian kabaddi team clinched the gold medal.
 The chief coach of the team was former kabaddi player and coach Flt.
 Lt.
 S P Singh.

-In a major upset, seven-time gold medalist India suffered their first-ever loss in 28 years at the 2018 Asian Games to South Korea in the men's Kabaddi group A game.
-In the semi-final, Iran sent the seven-time Asiad champions packing with a 27–18 win.
+Seven-time gold medalist India suffered their first-ever loss in 28 years at the 2018 Asian Games to South Korea in the men's Kabaddi group A game.
+In the semi-final, Iran beat India with a 27–18 win.
 India, who took home the bronze for reaching the semi-finals, did not play in the final since the introduction of the Games in the Asiad in 1990 at Beijing.

 Variation

 Standard style

 In the international team version of kabaddi, two teams of seven members each occupy opposite halves of a field of 10 × 13 m in case of men and 8 × 12 m in case of women.
 Each has three supplementary players held in reserve.
 The game is played with 20-minute halves, with a 5-minute halftime break during which the teams exchange sides.
 During each raid, a player from the attacking side—known as the "raider"—runs into the opposing team's side of the field and attempts to tag as many of the seven defending players as possible.
 For a raid to be eligible for points, the raider must cross the baulk line in the defending team's territory, and return to their half of the field without being tackled.
 Whilst doing so, the raider must also chant the word "kabaddi", confirming to referees that their raid is done on a single rhythm.
 A 30-second shot clock is also enforced on each raid.

 A point is scored for each defender tagged, and a point can also be scored if the raider can step into the area past the territory's bonus line.
 If the raider is successfully stopped, the opposing team earns a point instead.
 All players tagged are taken out of the game, but one is "revived" for each point a team scores from a subsequent tag or tackle (bonus points do not revive players).
 Players who step out of bounds are also out.
 A raid where no points are scored by the raider is referred to as an "empty raid".
 By contrast, a play where the raider scores three or more points is referred to as a "super raid".
 If a team gets all seven players on the opposing team out at once, an "All Out" is scored for two bonus points, and they are automatically revived.

 Additional rules are used in the Pro Kabaddi League; if a team has two empty raids in a row, the next raider must score a point on his/her raid or else he/she will be out ("do-or-die raid").
 Additionally, when a defending team has less than four players left on the field, tackles are worth 2 points ("super tackle").